mohitsharma1507/Siman-Game/README.md

 # New project

-This project show the work of html
+This project show the work of html,style,javascript